johannanguyen/fetal_health/description.md

 - <s>Present 10 features that are most reflective to fetal health conditions (there are more than one way of selecting features and any of these are acceptable).</s> Present if the correlation is statistically significant (using 95% and 90% critical values).
 (2)
   <s>- Correlation function (feature / fetal_health) </s>

 - <s>Develop two different models to classify CTG features into the three fetal health states (I intentionally did not name which two models.
 Note that this is a multiclass problem that can also be treated as regression, since the labels are numeric.)
-(2+2)
+(2+2) </s>
   - Linear Regression
-  - Decision Tree Classifier</s>
+  - <s>Decision Tree Classifier</s>

 - Visually present the confusion matrix (1)
   - TP, FP, TN, FN